scitran/client/Toolbox-methods.md

-## scitran toolbox functions
-We assume that there are project-specific toolboxes stored on github.
-These functions help check that the toolboxes (from a specific commit and branch) are installed on the user's path.
-They also help do an install or clone.

-### Project toolbox

-Toolbox specifications for a project can be stored anywhere on Flywheel, but we often use the project page.
-This code reads the JSON toolbox file for a project in the vistlab Flywheel instance.
+Toolbox files specify the github repository and a command for testing for the presence of the repository.
+The specification is stored on Flywheel, often on the project page.
+The specification is a JSON file.
+This code snippet reads a file stored on the Flywheel site
 ```
 st = scitran('vistalab');
 tbx = st.toolboxGet('aldit-toolboxes.json','project','ALDIT');
 ```
+The tbx return is a toolboxes object that contains the critical information about the github repositories containing the toolboxes.

 ### Validating a toolbox
 You can validate whether a toolbox is on your path this way